-Although this might seem simple, there are unfortunately several indispensable variables which differ from maintenance classes compared to the on-the-ground reality: the quality of entered data in the CMMS software, data extraction and data analysis.
+Although this might seem simple, there are unfortunately several indispensable variables which differ from maintenance classes compared to the on-the-ground reality: the quality of entered data in the maintenance management software, data extraction and data analysis.

 Issues linked to actual CMMS solutions

-The quality of the data entered by maintenance technicians in CMMS software is one of the main issues for maintenance services.
-As a matter of fact, the lack of user-friendliness in maintenance software, the outdated design and interface, the multitude of fields to be filled and the fact that CMMS software are so difficult to use make of data entry a real obstacle course for the assigned technician.
+The quality of the data entered by maintenance technicians in maintenance management software is one of the main issues for maintenance services.
+As a matter of fact, the lack of user-friendliness in maintenance software, the outdated design and interface, the multitude of fields to be filled and the fact that maintenance management software are so difficult to use make of data entry a real obstacle course for the assigned technician.

 A poor data entry can result from a bad communication between technicians.
 If no data or tangible benefit is observed, then this work will be vain, and the data value loss significant.

-Mobility Work CMMS is an affordable and efficient solution
+Mobility Work is an affordable and efficient solution

-That is the reason why Mobility Work CMMS offers a user-friendly interface, as well as a newsfeed inspired by famous social networks.
+That is the reason why Mobility Work offers a user-friendly interface, as well as a newsfeed inspired by famous social networks.
 The technician can quickly access the work which has been carried out on a similar breakdown by one of his colleagues a few weeks earlier.
-Data entry process then takes on its full meaning, and allows them to improve directly their daily work.
-Technicians will be able to take efficient decisions by referring directly to the information available on the CMMS software.
-If a particularly difficult maintenance task is executed every monday morning, Mobility Work’s analytics tool helps you justify this task and suggest improvement or investment likely to impact directly the technicians’ daily work.
+Data entry process then takes on its full meaning and allows them to improve directly their daily work.
+Technicians will be able to take efficient decisions by referring directly to the information available on the maintenance management software.
+If a particularly difficult maintenance task is executed every Monday morning, Mobility Work’s analytics tool helps you justify this task and suggest improvement or investment likely to impact directly the technicians’ daily work.

-The second issue with current CMMS software is data extraction and analysis.
-As a matter of fact, it is essential to be able to gather relevant data regarding maintenance interventions, but you need the right tool to proceed to a dynamic analysis.
-We are used to CMMS software which require to realize Excel extractions in order to analyze them after two hours of work.
+The second issue with current maintenance management software is data extraction and analysis.
+As a matter of fact, it is essential to be able to gather relevant data regarding maintenance interventions, but you need the right tool to proceed to dynamic analysis.
+We are used to CMMS software which requires to realize Excel extractions in order to analyze them after two hours of work.
 To avoid all this calculation, we integrated a dynamic tool in order to analyze your interventions in the Mobility Work maintenance app.

 Questioning Pareto analysis

-However, one question remains regarding Pareto: is it the good way to determine the failures on a piece of equipment?
+However, one question remains regarding Pareto: is it a good way to determine the failures on a piece of equipment?
 Mobility Work’s philosophy is different.
-As you may have understood, we improved the quality of data entry tools available in our CMMS software: ergonomics have been simplified, we involved mobile technologies, etc. We also provide a diagram which enables to obtain the most used words (in terms of frequency or intervention time): the more used the word, the bigger.
+As you may have understood, we improved the quality of data entry tools available in our maintenance management software : ergonomics have been simplified, we involved mobile technologies, etc. We also provide a diagram which enables to obtain the most used words (in terms of frequency or intervention time): the more used the word, the bigger.
 For example, the most frequent words on the piece of equipment “grinder” are “screws”, “gear” and “control”.
 This enables any maintenance user, without any extraction or IT knowledge, to access in a few seconds to the most frequent issues on a piece of equipment or a production line.

 Industry 4.0 solutions brought us to question the relevancy of Pareto diagrams.
-Those are obviously extremely useful to analyze failures, but there are also efficient and affordable ways to simplify this analysis and obtain similar, or even more detailed and exhaustive results.
-Mobility Work provides all industry players with a community-based maintenance management platform, as well as an ultra-efficient integrated analytics tools.
+Those are obviously extremely useful to analyze failures, but there are also efficient and affordable ways to simplify this analysis and obtain similarly, or even more detailed and exhaustive results.
+Our CMMS provides all industry players with a community-based maintenance management platform, as well as an ultra-efficient integrated analytics tools.
 To learn more about our solution and adopt 4.0 solutions, do not hesitate to contact us to schedule a presentation of the Mobility Work platform.